yuk-kei/lazy-picker-beta/Document/Developer document.md

         :param curr: The current node
         :return: A list of nodes representing the path from the worker to the target.
         :author: Yukkei
         """

+    def set_target_entrances(self):
+        """
+        A function to set the state of the nodes in the target entrances to TARGET.
+        """

+    def set_adjacency_map(self, all_path_nodes):
+        """
+        A function to set the adjacency map of the nodes in the total path.
+        The function will check all the nodes in the total path and do the following:

+        """